disseny-de-software/tutorial_acs_md/tutorial_acs_md.md

 ## 2.5 Colors

 Last thing we will do is to add some color to the two screens we have implemented.
-Why color ?
+Why color?
 "Color creates meaning and communicates hierarchy, state, and brand", see Material documentation [here](https://m3.material.io/styles/color/the-color-system/key-colors-tones).
 Basically, an app instantiates a ``MaterialApp`` that has a ``ColorScheme``.
 This color scheme defines a set of colors labeled as primary, secondary, tertiary, plus onPrimary etc. These colors are shades or tones of a main color like ``Colors.blue`` or ``Colors.deepPurple`` (the default).
 Depending on the prominence or accent you want to give to an element of the interface (a button, text, text in the app bar, action buttons etc.) you can set its color as one of the color scheme.

 In the following sentences we will select a color scheme around blue and "paint" the app bar background, text and the home icon.